awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 + `ConnectionName` – UTF\-8 string\.

   The name of a connection which allows a job or crawler to access data in Amazon S3 within an Amazon Virtual Private Cloud environment \(Amazon VPC\)\.
++ `SampleSize` – Number \(integer\)\.

+  Sets the number of files in each leaf folder to be crawled when crawling sample files in a dataset\.
+If not set, all the files are crawled\.
+A valid value is an integer between 1 and 249\.

 ## JdbcTarget Structure<a name="aws-glue-api-crawler-crawling-JdbcTarget"></a>